WolffM/gameToCalender/README.md

 ### "Calendar events not opening"
 - Make sure you have a default web browser set up
 - Try downloading the .ics file and importing it manually

+### "No upcoming games found"
+- If all games in your wishlist have already been released, no calendar events will be created
+- Try adding some unreleased games to your wishlist or manually specify future game releases